go-go-golems/jesus/pkg/doc/docs/javascript-api-reference.md

 # Geppetto AI API Reference

-The js-web-server includes full integration with Geppetto's JavaScript API, providing powerful AI capabilities including conversations, embeddings, steps, and chat functionality.
+The jesus server includes full integration with Geppetto's JavaScript API, providing powerful AI capabilities including conversations, embeddings, steps, and chat functionality.
 This section provides comprehensive documentation for using these AI features in your JavaScript applications.

 ## AI API Overview